 PM Modi did not request Donald Trump to mediate in Kashmir dispute, S Jaishankar tells Rajya Sabha

-The Upper House was adjourned till 2 pm as the Opposition expressed dissatisfaction with the external affairs minister’s statement.
+The Rajya Sabha was adjourned thrice and the Opposition walked out in protest against Modi’s absence.

 External Affairs Minister S Jaishankar on Tuesday categorically denied United States President Donald Trump’s claim that Prime Minister Narendra Modi had requested him to mediate in the Kashmir dispute between India and Pakistan, PTI reported.
+However, the Opposition insisted that Modi make a statement himself in Parliament.

 “I would like to categorically state that no such request has been made by the Prime Minister to the US President,” Jaishankar told the Rajya Sabha.
 The minister reiterated that India had consistently held the position that all outstanding problems with Pakistan can be discussed only bilaterally.
 “Any engagement with Pakistan will require end to cross border terrorism,” Jaishankar said, adding that the Simla Agreement and the Lahore Declaration would continue to be the basis to resolve disputes between the countries.

 However, the Opposition members were not satisfied with Jaishankar’s response.
-They insisted that Prime Minister Narendra Modi must respond in Parliament.

 The matter was raised in the Rajya Sabha by Congress member Anand Sharma and Communist Party of India leader D Raja.
-Raja sought to know if the government had changed its position on Kashmir, whereas Sharma said Modi should inform the House what he told Trump, The Hindu reported.
+Raja sought to know if the government had changed its position on Kashmir, whereas Sharma said Modi should inform the House what he told Trump.

 This led to heated exchange between Opposition benches and Upper House Chairperson M Venkaiah Naidu.
 He insisted that the House should speak in one voice on national matters.
-Rajya Sabha was initially adjourned till 12 pm and then till 2 pm.
+The Rajya Sabha was initially adjourned till 12 pm and then till 2 pm, and again till 3 pm.

+When the House resumed at 2 pm, Congress leader Anand Sharma requested the Deputy Chairman to consider notices given by him and other members of the Opposition seeking a reply from Modi in the House.

+“There are certain traditions and dignity of the House,” Sharma said.
+“Whenever the prime minister goes out and whenever there is an international issue, the prime minister must reply.
+Let the prime minister come.”

 Kashmir mediation raised in Lok Sabha